apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Judge to consider if Trump can toss Georgia election interference case -- in first hearing since Fani Willis fiasco**
+**Protect against iPhone password reset attacks: How-to**

-You can read more about it [here](https://nypost.com/2024/03/28/us-news/first-hearing-in-trumps-georgia-election-fraud-case-since-fani-willis-fiasco/).
+You can read more about it [here](https://9to5mac.com/2024/03/28/protect-against-iphone-password-reset-attacks/).

 ## Requirements
 - Python 3.8